 Stay local – Try AirBnB :

-If camping is not your thing , there are a lot of AirBnB options in the town of Joshua.
+If camping is not your thing , there are a lot of AirBnB options in the town of Joshua. a guide to the best conservatory heaters here will also help you in choosing a proper heater until your leave.
 I will highly suggest to stay local as you will be able to explore the park even late at night and get back to your cozy bed in no time.
 There are no big luxury hotels in the nearby towns , however there are some really funky , bohemian-feel houses that you can enjoy with a true desert spirit – thanks to airbnb.
 Most of houses will have a nice fire pit , a hammock and an awesome outdoor space to enjoy a night below the stars.

 Visit Keys View Point at sunrise :